farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 > We only introduce our goal of the module merging strategy here, we will design the details in a separate RFC.

-# Prior art
-See details in [Motivation](#motivation).
-Webpack is really slow as it is written by js, Vite is fast but We think it has many drawbacks.
-So We created Farm.